Great Pyramid of Giza: Oblivion

 In 987 AD, the Arab bibliographer Ibn al-Nadim relates a fantastical tale in his al-Fihrist about a man who journeyed into the main chamber of a pyramid, which Bayard Dodge argues is the Great Pyramid.
 According to Ibn al-Nadim, the person in question saw a statue of a man holding a tablet and a woman holding a mirror.
 Supposedly, between the statues was a "stone vessel [with] a gold cover".
 Inside the vessel was "something like pitch", and when the explorer reached into the vessel "a gold receptacle happened to be inside".
 The receptacle, when taken from the vessel, was filled with "fresh blood", which quickly dried up.
 Ibn al-Nadim's work also claims that the bodies of a man and woman were discovered inside the pyramid in the "best possible state of preservation".

 The author al-Kaisi, in his work the Tohfat Alalbab, retells the story of al-Ma'mun's entry but with the additional discovery of "an image of a man in green stone", which when opened revealed a body dressed in jewel-encrusted gold armour.
 Al-Kaisi claims to have seen the case from which the body was taken, and asserts that it was located at the king's palace in Cairo.
 He also writes that he entered into the pyramid and discovered many preserved bodies.
 Another attempt to enter the pyramid in search of treasure is recorded during the vizierate of al-Afdal Shahanshah (1094–1121), but it was abandoned after a member of the party was lost in the passages.

 The Arab polymath Abd al-Latif al-Baghdadi (1163–1231) studied the pyramid with great care, and in his Account of Egypt, he praises them as works of engineering genius.
 In addition to measuring the structure, alongside the other pyramids at Giza, al-Baghdadi also writes that the structures were surely tombs, although he thought the Great Pyramid was used for the burial of Agathodaimon or Hermes.
 Al-Baghdadi ponders whether the pyramid pre-dated the Great Flood as described in Genesis, and even briefly entertained the idea that it was a pre-Adamic construction.
 A few centuries later, the Islamic historian Al-Maqrizi (1364–1442) compiled lore about the Great Pyramid in his Al-Khitat.
 In addition to reasserting that Al-Ma'mun breached the structure in 820 AD, Al-Maqrizi's work also discusses the sarcophagus in the coffin chambers, explicitly noting that the pyramid was a grave.

+Although the belief that the Pyramids were granaries built by Joseph was popular, in the ninth century, Dionysius I Telmaharoyo disagreed with this notion, saying they were tombs, and solid.

 By the Late Middle Ages, the Great Pyramid had gained a reputation as a haunted structure.
 Others feared entering because it was home to animals like bats.